Florence Gay Travel

 The restaurant feels more like a garden without being outdoors.
 Lots of light, relaxed seating and also good for groups.
 Call ahead for a reservation as they can get very busy!

-For fun cocktails in a beautiful outdoor space, check out the Fusion Bar & Restaurant.
+Fusion Bar & Restaurant has fun cocktails in a beautiful outdoor space.
 It is located next to Gallery Hotel Art.
 You can count on this cocktail bar rain or shine, as they have a permanently covered outdoor space that’s cozily lit

 Florence Gay Bars

 Piccolo Café is my favorite gay bar in Florence.
 The crowd is a ton of fun.
 Piccolo Café is frequented by both locals and tourists, so you can truly get an authentic gay nightlife experience here.

 I had such a great time here people watching and taking in the vibe of Florence.
 The crowd is bubbly and friendly.
 I highly recommend!

 Queer Pub is another spot to try, tucked away in a quaint little alley.
 It’s a smaller venue than the others and not as rowdy, but its right in the center of Florence.

 Florence Gay Cruising

 Crisco Club is Florence’s most popular gay cruising bar.
 Located in central Florence, Crisco Club only gets busy later in the evening.
 The bar will remain quite empty until at least midnight.
 The best time to show up is about 1:00 AM.